harness-apps/instruqt-drone-ci-101/04-setup-harness-cd/assignment.md

 Click on the ![Add Text Secret](../assets/add_harness_cd_project_text_secret.png) to start adding new secret,

-Fill the details of the secret with name `my-dockerhub-password`, with Secret Value to be `$DOCKERHUB_PASSWORD` and click save to save the secret.
+Fill the details of the secret with name `my-dockerhub-password`, with Secret Value to be `$IMAGE_REGISTRY_PASSWORD` and click save to save the secret.

 ![Docker Registry Secret](../assets/harness_cd_project_docker_reg_secret.png)